 - a.
 All customers must pay all outstanding VCE charges for the period in which the customer received service from VCE. - i.
-Customers should be returned to Investor Owned Utility (IOU) services for account balances greater than 90 days and no payment plan arrangements with Pacific Gas and Electric (PG&E). - 1.
+Customers should be returned to Investor Owned Utility (IOU) services for account balances greater than 120 days and no payment plan arrangements with Pacific Gas and Electric (PG&E). - 1.
 Customers that fail to remain current with payment plans will be returned to IOU services. - b.
-Late Payment Notifications - i.
-Customers may be sent additional late payment notice to a customer's last known mailing address or if customer consented to receive electronic notices or electronic bills, at customer's last known e-mail address if the account has a VCE balance that is 90 days or more past due and the customer is not on a payment arrangement with PG&E. - ii.
-Late payment notices will indicate that an outstanding balance is overdue and that failure to pay VCE charges to PG&E or to enter a payment arrangement with PG&E may result in being referred to a collection agent designated by VCE.

-c.
-Collections Criteria
+Late Payment and Return to IOU Notifications - i.
+Customers will be sent multiple late payment notices to a customer's last known mailing address or if customer consented to receive electronic notices or electronic bills, at customer's last known e-mail address if the account has a VCE balance that is 90 days or more past due and the customer is not on a payment arrangement with PG&E. - ii.
+Late payment notices will indicate that an outstanding balance is overdue and that failure to pay VCE charges to PG&E or to enter a payment arrangement with PG&E may result in being referred to a collection agent designated by VCE. - c.
+Collections Criteria - i.

-- i.
 Except as provided in Section b.ii, any customer account with an outstanding VCE charge that is not subject to collection by PG&E may be referred for collections to a collection agency designated by VCE. - ii.
 Customers enrolled in the California Alternate Rates for Energy (CARE), Family Electric Rate Assistance (FERA), or Medical Baseline programs at the time PG&E returns a receivable to VCE are not subject to the collections criteria in Section c.i. if the balance is \$500 or less. - d.
 Pre-Collection Notification - i.
-Any customer account that meets the collections criteria specified in Section II.c. may receive a pre-collection notice informing the customer that charges owed to VCE are outstanding and that the customer's account is collectible through a collection agent designated by VCE. - e.
+VCE or its assigned agent will use reasonable business methods, using contact information available through customer information on file with PG&E, to send a multiple pre-collection notices informing any customer account that meets the collections criteria specified in Section II.c. that the customer charges owed to VCE are outstanding and that the customer's account is collectible through a collection agent designated by VCE. - e.
 Collection Agent - i.
-VCE may engage one or more collection agents to collect past due funds from VCE customers on VCE's behalf (Collection Agent). - ii.
-Once VCE sends a customer account to the Collection Agent, the customer must work directly with the Collection Agent to resolve outstanding charges owed.
+VCE may engage one or more collection agents to collect past due funds from VCE customers on VCE's behalf (Collection Agent).